 I like to serve the honey sriracha brussels sprouts in a bowl, sprinkled with sesame seeds.

 Tips for making honey sriracha roasted Brussels sprouts

 What to serve with honey sriracha glazed Brussels sprouts

 Need a main dish to serve this sweet and spicy Brussels sprouts recipe with?
-Try it with my Creamy Hummus pasta, Spicy Mac and Cheese, or on the side of my Spicy Garlic Noodles.
+Try it with Creamy Hummus pasta, Spicy Mac and Cheese, Chicken and Chorizo Pasta, or on the side of my Spicy Garlic Noodles.